b3pwn3d/Minecraft-Griefing-Methods/Discovering/Shodan.md

 ` "BungeeCord" `
 ` port:25565 country:DE `

-For more optimal use, I recommend use the shodan api.
+You can also use shodan to get some ip ranges, and then, scan them.